Glossary term

 What Is a Special Enrollment Period?

 A special enrollment period is a limited window to enroll in or change health coverage after a qualifying life event outside the normal open enrollment period.
 It exists because life does not follow the insurance calendar.
-People lose jobs, move, marry, divorce, have children, and age out of old coverage in the middle of the year.
+People lose job-based coverage, move, marry, divorce, have children, and age out of old coverage in the middle of the year.

 Without a special enrollment period, those events could leave a household uninsured or trapped in a plan that no longer fits its needs.
 The rule is a practical part of household risk management, not just an administrative exception.